on3dd/angular-todos/README.md

   - [x] Toasts (for now only for todos-component-based)
   - [x] Todos (for now only for todos-component-based)
   - [ ] Environments
-- [ ] Remove `todos-component-based-signals` and migrate `todos-component-based` to signals as they are almost identical after recent changes
 - [ ] Move todos template & logic from app module to the todos module in todos-ngrx-store
 - [ ] Investigate what causes the "Failed to process project graph" issue
 - [ ] Fix broken `nx lint` & `npm run lint` tasks (linting in editor works as usual)